 - Marcie Castaneda, business and community development manager of the Baltimore Department of Housing and Community Development

 - Darlene Dunn, job readiness trainer at Our Daily Bread/Catholic Charities

 - Julian Goresko, director of the Office of Sustainability at Johns Hopkins

 - Anita Hammond, executive director of the Baltimore Alliance for Careers in Healthcare (BACH)

-- Nicole Hanson, reentry advocate for Out For Justice
+- Nicole Hanson, executive director of Out For Justice

 - Dawn Kirstaetter, president for advancement and strategic Partnerships, Baltimore City Community College

 - Jess Newton, senior comp analyst, Johns Hopkins Human Resources